jc400/oink/README.md

 If you still want to try it out, installation should be straightforward.
 Just clone the repo and run oink.py.

 Note that there is a 'USE_LOCALHOST' option in config.py--if you set that to True, Oink will run entirely within your machine without exposing any external ports.
+That option will pick a random localhost IP, so you can start Oink multiple times to test out the messaging options.